swape/js-book/docs/chapter1/functions.md

 This should log Greetings John in console.
 If you don't pass the second argument "Greetings" at all, you should get undefined John.
 This happens when JavaScript can not find that value.
-Instead it is setting the keyword `undefined` for that variable.
+Instead, it is setting the keyword `undefined` for that variable.

 Functions can access variables outside the scope but variables declared inside the function is only accessible within that function.
 Let us try one.